+- openSF source files

+- Java Development Kit, version 17 or later

-Apache Maven tool, version 3.8.6 or later If installer packages are to be generated, install4j with a valid license, version 9.
+- Apache Maven tool, version 3.8.6 or later

+- If installer packages are to be generated, install4j version 11.x with a valid license.

+9.2.
 How to Build the openSF Platform